 There are a couple of serious points made, though.
 Mr. Johnson is evidently concerned with the post-traumatic stress syndrome affecting war veterans.
 Two characters suffer from it in this story, one being Lolo, who has been in Iraq, and her aggressiveness and inability to relate even to her own son are clearly manifestations of that.
 Walt is duly understanding and helpful.
 The fact remains that one wonders what kind of policing system would allow a hyper-active, in-your-face-aggressive, untrained person with clear psychological issues to hurtle about the place with a huge .44 sidearm which she draws at the drop of a hat.
 Kinda worrying.
 She calms down, though, under Walt’s tutelage, and will maybe become a good officer.
 Maybe.

 At one point a Cheyenne character, Mrs. Small Song, sneers at Lolo and calls her a “red snake” for serving “in the white man’s army.”
-Ms. Small Song did kind of have a point, I guess.
+Ms. Small Song ws not polite but did kind of have a point, I guess.

 There’s a sympathetic portrayal of Indian life and the problems of Indian society and reservation life.
 It is clear that Johnson is an admirer of Native American culture and history, even if he doesn’t use that term.
 I must say that Indians I have talked to do dislike the expression and indeed it is rather absurd – as if those of other family origins born in the USA are not ‘native Americans’.
 There are also some good cowboy and Indian jokes, my favorite being the Indian lying on the trail with his ear to the ground.